voyager1winterberry/cse372-01srs/srsV2-5.md

     * Trainer workout videos shall be processed in less than 5 s using hyperlinks.
     * 90% of setting trainer availability info shall be processed in 1 s.

-* ### 3.1.5 Logical Database Requirements <a name="3.1.5-logical-database-requirements" />
+### 3.1.5 Logical Database Requirements <a name="3.1.5-logical-database-requirements" />

-    * #### 3.1.5.1 Types of information used by various functions <a name="3.1.5.1-types-of-information-used-by-various-functions" />
+- #### 3.1.5.1 Types of information used by various functions <a name="3.1.5.1-types-of-information-used-by-various-functions" />
+    The system shall include several types of data for each account.

     * MyTrainer shall store a trainers first name
     * MyTrainer shall store a trainer’s last name.
     * MyTrainer shall store a trainer’s email.
     * The system shall create a trainer_ID for each trainer.
-        * The system shall create a personal key for each trainer.

-    * #### 3.1.5.2 Frequency of use <a name="3.1.5.2-frequency-of-use" />
+- #### 3.1.5.2 Frequency of use
+    Data shall not be reused between accounts.
+This will require all emails and primary keys to be unique to each account.

     * Email data types shall be used for a single account.
-        * Primary keys shall be used on a single account.

-    * #### 3.1.5.3 Accessing Capabilities <a name="3.1.5.3-accessing-capabilities" />
+- #### 3.1.5.3 Accessing Capabilities
+    The following is the different access that should be given between accounts.

     * Trainers shall have access to UserData first_name.
     * Trainers shall have access to UserData last_name.
     * Trainers shall have access to UserData goals.
     * Trainers shall have access to UserData W/O_plan.
     * Trainers shall have access to UserData gym.

-    * #### 3.1.5.4 Data entities and their relationships <a name="3.1.5.4-data-entities-and-their-relationships" />
-        * MyTrainer shall have a data type for first_name.
-        * MyTrainer shall have a data type for last_name
-        * MyTrainer shall have a data type for email.
-        * MyTrainer shall have a data type for trainer_ID.
-        * MyTrainer shall have a personal key for each trainer.

-    * #### 3.1.5.5 Integrity Constraints <a name="3.1.5.5-integrity-constraints" />
+- #### 3.1.5.5 Integrity Constraints
+    The following are constraints and regulations on the data within the database.

     * Data entries shall be possible entries.
-	    * Data entries shall be verified by the system.
+    * Impossible data entries shall not be allowed.
-	    * Data entries shall have valid references.
+    * Data entries shall be verified to ensure it is possible.
-	    * Trainers shall have unique primary keys.
-	    * The system shall have entity integrity.
+    * The database shall have entity integrity.

-    * #### 3.1.5.6 Security <a name="3.1.5.6-security" />
+- #### 3.1.5.6 Security
+    The following refers to account security and the different measures that should be taken to ensure account safety.

     * Trainer accounts shall utilize google sign-in to access their account.
+    * User accounts shall utilize google sign-in to access their account.
     * Trainers shall only have one account.
+    * Gymgoers shall only have one account.
-	    * Admin accounts shall have access to all accounts
+    * Admin accounts shall have access to all accounts.

-    * #### 3.1.5.7 Data retention requirements <a name="3.1.5.7-data-retention-requirements" />
-		* Data shall be retained for 2(two) years.
-		* Data shall be retained in a database.
-		* Trainer accounts shall be accessible for 2(two) years after inactivity.

 * ### 3.1.6 Design Constraints <a name="3.1.6-design-constraints" />
     ![Design Constraints Image](Images/DesignConstraintsImage.png)